hogeschool/Development-8/Readers/unit2.md

 ## Exercise 5

-Create a reconrd `World` that contains two blobs and a field `Tick`. `World` contains a constructor, which takes a number of ticks and creates two blobs, and a method `Run` that takes no parameters and move the blobs around for as many ticks as specified by `World`.
+Create a record `World` that contains two blobs and a field `Tick`. `World` contains a constructor, which takes a number of ticks and creates two blobs, and a method `Run` that takes no parameters and move the blobs around for as many ticks as specified by `World`.